 Josephson documented the major silicon failure mechanisms in microprocessors in [16], where the most common failures (excluding dynamic logic) are drive strength (9%), logic errors (9%), race conditions (8%), unexpected capacitive coupling (7%), and drive fights (7%).
-Another important problem at the latest technology nodes are antenna effects, which can damage a circuit during its manufacturing or reduce its reliability.
-These problems often can only be identified in post-silicon debugging.
+Another important problem at the latest technology nodes is the antenna effect, which can damage a circuit during its manufacturing or reduce the circuit's reliability.
+These problems often need to be solved via post-silicon debugging.

 Figure 3 shows the current post-silicon debugging methodology.
 To verify the correctness of a silicon die, engineers apply a large number of test vectors to the die and then check their output responses.
 If the responses are correct for all the applied test vectors, then the die passes verification.
 If not, then the test vectors that expose the design errors become the bug trace that can be used to diagnose and correct the errors.
-The trace will then be diagnosed to identify the root causes of the errors.
-Typically, there are three types of errors: functional, electrical, and manufacturing/yield.
-In this work we only focus on the first two types.
+The trace will then be diagnosed to identify the causes of the errors.
+Typically, there are three types of errors, including functional, electrical, and manufacturing/yield.
+In this work we only focus on the first two types of errors.

-Figure 3: Mainstream post-silicon debugging methodology.
-In contrast, our proposed FogClear methodology automates the debugging process, and it is shown in Figure 4.
+Figure 3: The current post-silicon debugging methodology.
+In this work we propose the FogClear methodology that automates this debugging process, which is shown in Figure 4.

-After errors are diagnosed, the layout is modified to correct them, and the repaired layout must be verified again.
-This process is repeated until no more errors are exposed.
-In post-silicon debugging, however, it is often unnecessary to fix all the errors because repairing a fraction of the errors may be sufficient to enable further verification.
-For example, a processor may contain a bug in its ALU and another one in its branch predictor.
-If fixing the bug in the ALU is sufficient to enable further testing, then the fix in the branch predictor can be postponed to the next respin.
+After the errors are diagnosed, the layout will be modified to fix the errors, and the repaired layout will be verified again.
+This process keeps repeating until verification passes.
+In post-silicon debugging, however, it is often not necessary to fix all the errors because repairing a part of the errors may be enough to enable further verification.
+For example, a processor may contain a bug in its ALU and another bug in its branch predictor.
+If fixing the bug in the ALU already allows the die to be used in more testing, then it is not necessary to fix the branch predictor in the same die.

-In the following subsections we first describe two DFD techniques that can be used to facilitate post-silicon debugging.
-We then describe two important steps in the current debugging methodology, functional error repair and electrical error repair.
+In the following subsections, we first describe two DFD techniques that can be used to facilitate post-silicon debugging.
+We then describe two important steps in the debugging methodology, including functional error repair and electrical error repair.